Louisville Cardinals: Men's basketball

-UofL's basketball tradition was established by Muhlenberg County native, Coach Bernard "Peck" Hickman.
+Louisville's basketball tradition was established by Muhlenberg County native, Coach Bernard "Peck" Hickman.
 The Cards never had a losing season in Hickman's 23 years, prior to his arrival the team had only had 11 winning seasons.
 In 1956, Hickman's team won the NIT, then considered a national championship on a par with the NCAA tournament.
 After retiring, Hickman became the school's Athletics Director and hired then John Wooden assistant and future Hall of Famer Denny Crum, who led the team to two NCAA Division I basketball championships (1980 and 1986) and six Final Fours.
 The men's basketball team currently ranks fifth in all-time NCAA tournament wins and has been in the top-five in average attendance each year since the 1982–83 season.
 Perennial rivals include the University of Kentucky, University of Cincinnati, and the University of Memphis.

 Women's basketball

 The team was established in 1975.